 Do You Really Need Life Insurance?

 Sometimes it stinks to be the grown-up.
 Case in point: life insurance.
 If there’s anything worse than thinking about your own death, it’s doing math problems about it.
-Bring up the topic of life insurance with a young parent and you’re promptly dismissed with one of two responses—blind confidence or abject guilt.
-Whether they own a policy on themselves or not, parents seem to embrace the idea that they should.
-But probe deeper, ask why someone does or does not have life insurance, and it becomes clear that most people have not considered all the variables.
-Parents of young children may feel better if they have a policy, but life insurance is not appropriate or necessary for every family.
+Most parents seem to embrace the idea of needing life insurance, but rarely have they considered all of the variables.
 The decision to buy life insurance doesn’t come down to numbers alone, but understanding the value of income and assets goes a long way toward making the right choice.

 Imagine a Future Without You

 The idea behind life insurance is that when others depend on your earning capacity, you want to enable them to continue their current standard of living when you die.
-Planning for long-term maintenance is difficult, and not only due to the math.
 The anxiety produced by this emotionally charged speculation is probably the reason so many of us delay the life insurance decision, but this worry is exactly what life insurance is designed to alleviate.
 Add up all your family’s expenses, and don’t forget the replacement cost of childcare if one parent stays at home to care for very young children.
 Once you know how much your family needs on an ongoing basis, look at sources of assets and income, such as:

 · Any source of inheritance